saiftynet/Calendar/README.md

 # Calendar

-Objective create a general purpose calendar application in pure perl for the terminal
+Objective is to create a general purpose calendar application in pure perl for the terminal.
+A monolithic application, i.e one that is standaolne without any dependencies.
+It has  slimmed down versions of DateTime (to work only on YYYYMMDD format dates), Term::ANSIColor, and Term::ReadKey, all built into this single file applicaton.
+A version may be made using above dependencies if felt necessary.

 * Minimal dependencies
 * Customisable (yearview, month view, show week number done in Version 0.01)